 1981 13 May: Pope John Paul II assassination attempt.

-1981 5 June: The AIDS epidemic officially begins in the United States, having originated in Africa; making this to be an ongoing pandemic.
+1981 5 June: The AIDS epidemic officially began in the United States, having originated in Africa, making this to be an ongoing pandemic.

 1981 6 October: Assassination of Anwar Sadat.